Giom-V/vibe-coding-challenge/README.md

 *   Discover best practices for collaborating with AI on software projects.
 *   Build a diverse portfolio of small, functional applications.
 *   Share my findings and experiences with the developer community.
+*   Prove how easy it is to translate your ideas into proper apps.

 ## Projects